 Earlier this year, a survey by price comparison website uSwitch found that 35% of employees admit to stealing from work.
 The most popular items pinched were stationery such as pens, notebooks, while some people even stole soap and toilet rolls.
 Reasons given for stealing included:

 While 35% is a high percentage, does this indicate that the majority of employees have a strong moral compass?
 Not according to a similar 2013 study by Versapack.
 While 27% admitted to stealing from work, just over half said they would do it if they didn’t think they’d get caught.
 This suggests it’s more down to opportunity – or the lack of it.
-More worryingly, in this study 28% confessed to taking items worth more than £100 and 12% that they had pilfered items worth more than £1,000!
+More worryingly, in this study, 28% confessed to taking items worth more than £100 and 12% that they had pilfered items worth more than £1,000!

 According to criminology experts, stealing from the workplace is more likely to occur if employees aren’t satisfied in their jobs and more prevalent within larger organisations, where staff see the company as a faceless entity and don’t think the items will be missed.

-- Develop a culture of honesty and one where workers don’t feel the need to pinch your business goods.
+Develop a culture of honesty and one where workers don’t feel the need to pinch your business goods.
 If your staff are happy and know they’re appreciated, they’re less likely to feel entitled to office equipment.

-- Check references for every member of staff you employ.
-According to the Centre for Retail Research (CRR) part time and those who have been working for you for less than a year are the most likely ones to attempt to steal for you.
+Check references for every member of staff you employ.
+According to the Centre for Retail Research (CRR) part-time and those who have been working for you for less than a year are the most likely ones to attempt to steal for you.

-- Be clear on the implications.
+Be clear on the implications.
 It’s sensible to make all employees aware of what would happen if they were caught stealing, even if you don’t suspect anyone of theft.
-Make it clear the expectations you have on your staff and that stealing is unacceptable, even if it’s small, low value items.
+Make it clear the expectations you have on your staff and that stealing is unacceptable, even if it’s small, low-value items.
 Work out what you would do if you did catch someone stealing.
 Would you deal with it internally or involve the police?
 Would it depend on what they had taken, the amount it was worth or the number of items taken or would it be a catch-all stealing is stealing approach?
 If you’re unfortunate enough to experience a problem of theft and find the culprit, make sure the organisation knows why they were dismissed or whatever actions you took.
 This acts as a deterrent to others.

-- Require receipts.
+Require receipts.
 If your staff purchase things for work and then claim them back, make sure all expense claims have the relevant receipts and that they all add up.

-- Monitor your stock.
-You should have a good idea how long it will take you to use a certain amount of stationery for example.
+Monitor your stock.
+You should have a good idea of how long it will take you to use a certain amount of stationery for example.
 If you start having to order more stock for no particular reason, this might be a sign for you to monitor stock levels more closely.
 Do you need your stationery cupboard to be open all day long?
 Lock it up or give one of your staff responsibility for it, so people have to ask for what they need.
 This removes the opportunity to steal.